 Things to post on Instagram

-18 Ideas for Videos, GIFs & Photos to Post on Instagram
+18 Content Ideas for Videos, GIFs & Photos to Post on Instagram

 Instagram is a great platform for humanizing your brand, and giving your audience a sneak peek at what goes on behind the scenes is one way to do that.
 It's also a good way to show followers what it's like to work there, which is great for your recruiting efforts.

-Here's an example from the Boston Red Sox, showing what batting practice looks like close-up (with a really cool, fish-eye shot to boot).
+Here's an example from the Boston Red Sox, showing what batting practice looks like close-up (with a really cool, fish-eye shot).

-And here's one from a small brewery in Somerville, Massachusetts called Aeronaut Brewing.
-We love how this one shares the faces behind the brand, giving followers the chance to get to know who's on the inside.
+And here's one from a small arts and crafts store called Cherry Tree Beads.
+We love how this one uses the hashtag #employeetakeover to share one of the faces behind the brand, giving followers the chance to get to know who's on the inside.

-Check out the posts people have tagged you in, and if you love them, consider reposting them to your own followers.
-Not only does it make the original poster feel good, it also shows everyone that you're listening to your fans.
-Just be sure the photos you're reposting are really high quality, and that you @-mention the original poster in your caption.
+Check out the posts people have tagged you in, and if you love them, consider reposting them to your followers.
+Not only does it make the original poster feel good, but it also shows everyone that you're listening to your fans.
+Just be sure the photos you're reposting are high-quality and that you @-mention the original poster in your caption.

-What do great examples of repost images and captions look like?
-Here's one from the folks at ASOS.
+Here's a reposted image from ASOS.
 Take note of how they write the caption: They write an entirely new caption, which includes a tidbit on how their followers can get featured on their Instagram page (by using the hashtag #AsSeenOnMe).
 Then, they credit the original poster using the camera emoji and the poster's username.

-Some people poke fun at the number of quotes out there on Instagram.
-But if you post them sparingly, they actually tend to encourage a lot of engagement.
-If the post speaks to your audience, people love to share them and tag their friends in the comments.
-Quotes are also a great opportunity to share the types of things your brand stands for, whether it's spiritual, inspiring, funny, or something else.
+Some people poke fun at the number of quotes on Instagram.
+But if you post them sparingly, they tend to encourage your followers.
+If the post speaks to your audience, people love to share it and tag their friends in the comments.
+Quotes are also a great opportunity to share what your brand stands for, whether it's spiritual, inspiring, funny, or something else.

 To create a quote image, you'll want to download an app that lets you upload a photo and overlay it with text.
 Here are some good ones:

 Here are a few examples of quotes done well, starting with this one from TheSkimm.
-The key to this post's success is that it's hilarious to their specific audience -- and it also shows that the quote itself doesn't have to be fancy to delight people.
+The key to this post's success is that it's hilarious to their specific audience — which shows that the quote doesn't have to be fancy to delight people.

 Here's a more beautifully designed quote from activewear brand Lorna Jane, which carries an empowering message from their founder:

 Pro Tip: Want to play around with words and images?
-I found this really cool, $2 app called WordFoto that lets you turn your pictures into images made of words, instead of just adding words on top of photos.
+WordFoto is a $2 app that lets you turn your pictures into images made of words instead of just adding words on top of photos.

 Another cool way to overlay text on an image is by posting a statistic that resonates with your audience.
-Try using statistics from your own research, or finding some that are relevant to your message, your value proposition, and so on.
+Try using statistics from your own research or finding some relevant to your message, your value proposition, and so on.
 (Read this blog post to learn how and where to find accurate, compelling data.)

-Here's another one from the meditation app Headspace, with a simple text box overlaying a colored, nondescript background.
+Here's an example from the meditation app Headspace, with a simple text box overlaying a colored, nondescript background.

 What are some examples of delightful, timely posts?
-Here's one from a Mediterranean restaurant called Cava Mezze Grill to celebrate Opening Day for baseball, as all of their locations are in the United States.
+Here's one from a Mediterranean restaurant called Cava Mezze Grill to celebrate Halloween.

 And here's a fun example from Starbucks for National Croissant Day.

-If you can make your followers laugh, they'll likely enjoy your photo -- and may even share it with others.
+If you can make your followers laugh, they'll likely enjoy your photo — and may even share it with others.
 After all, sometimes the most memorable photos are the ones that make us laugh.
-(Pro Tip: Since people tend to be happier on Fridays, Neil Patel suggests posting funny or upbeat content to match your audience's mood.)

-Try posting photos and images that you think will make your own audience laugh, like Oreo did with this fake text message conversation with "Milk."
+Try posting photos and images you think will make your audience laugh like Oreo did with this fake text message conversation with "Milk."

-Here's another example from BuzzFeed Parents, which goes to show how simple a super shareable post can be.
+Here's another example from BuzzFeed Parents, which shows how simple a super shareable post can be.

 And in this one from Pabst Blue Ribbon.
-All they did was dress up a dog in a hilarious outfit and then put a Pabst beer can in front of him ... and it worked like a charm.
+All they did was put an empty case of Pabst beer on a dog’s head, and it worked like a charm.

 Have any artists on your team?
-One way to stand out in a sea of images is to post a really cool, compelling illustration.
-They don't even have to be super fancy -- check out this simple, black-and-white example from Oreo:
+One way to stand out in a sea of images is to post a cool, compelling illustration.
+They don't even have to be super fancy — check out this simple, black-and-white example from Oreo:

 Here's a more complex one from Pabst Blue Ribbon:

 Beautiful images are critical to your Instagram marketing strategy because they tell a story and draw people in.
-In fact, colored visuals increase people's willingness to read a piece of content by a whopping 80%.
+Colored visuals increase people's willingness to read a piece of content by a whopping 80%.

 So if you're creating a piece of compelling written content like a recipe, a report, or a blog post, why not use a visual platform like Instagram to promote it?

-Simply pair an interesting and relevant image with a caption that promotes the content, and then ask people to follow the link in your bio.
+Simply pair an interesting and relevant image with a caption that promotes the content, and then ask people to follow the link in your bio or post description.
 (Again, be sure to make that link trackable.)

-Instagram isn't the place to be publishing product-centric posts every single day -- but that doesn't mean you can't use it to showcase products every once in a while.
+Instagram isn't the place to publish product-centric posts every day — but that doesn't mean you can't use it to showcase products every once in a while.
 We suggest using the 80/20 rule on social media: 80% of the content you post to social media should be helpful and valuable to your audience, and 20% can be self-promotional.

-For Instagram, it's even more important to make that promotional content fun, compelling, and lovable.
-To highlight a specific product, post a picture or video about it, and then send people to the (trackable) link in your bio.
+Making promotional content that’s fun, compelling, and lovable is even more important when posting on Instagram.
+To highlight a specific product, post a picture or video about it, and then tell people where they can find the product using the product names and codes or a trackable link in your bio.

-Here's one example from the online clothing company ASOS.
+Here's an example from the online clothing company ASOS.
 (Check out how casual and cool the caption is.)

 Here's another one from Frank Body, which uses an image and some humor in the caption to pique followers' interest in the product without being overly promotional.

-When executed well, videos are a great way for your Instagram content to stand out in the feed.
-You can either record a video from scratch (including recording multiple video clips), or you can upload a new video from your phone's library the same way you'd upload a normal photo.
+When executed well, videos, stories, and reels are a great way for your Instagram content to stand out.
+You can record a video from scratch (including recording multiple video clips) or upload videos to your feed, stories, or reels from your phone's library the same way you'd upload a photo.

-Pro Tip: By default, every Instagram video will start playing without sound -- after which viewers can choose whether or not to turn the sound on.
-Because of this, you'll either need to upload videos that don't need sound to be well understood, or you'll need to entice people to turn the sound in the first second or two.
+Pro Tip: By default, every Instagram video will start playing without sound — after which viewers can choose whether or not to turn the sound on.
+Because of this, you'll need to upload videos that don't need sound to be well understood or entice people to turn the sound in the first second or two.

 Here's a great video from Purina that delights viewers with some cute puppy love.

 Hyperlapse is a free app by Instagram that condenses videos into brief, moving, hyper-speed videos.
-The videos end up looking pretty cool thanks to built-in stabilization technology that lets you film these time lapse videos without having to keep your hands still.
+The videos use built-in stabilization technology to film these time-lapse videos without keeping your hands still.
 (Want to make your own?
 Here are step-by-step instructions.)

-Here's one of my favorite examples, which comes from Starbucks.
+Here's one of our favorite examples, which comes from Starbucks.

 Check out the examples of GIFs on Instagram below for some inspiration.
-(And to create your own animated GIF using Photoshop, click here for instructions.)
+(Click here for instructions for creating your own animated GIF using Photoshop.)
 Here's an example from Staples.

 And one from Starbucks.